 The Full Guide on How to Productize a Service

 Regardless of how long you’ve been in business, productizing your services comes with a plethora of benefits.
-Productizing your way to a predictable income you can build upon is life-changing.
+The productizing process can be life-changing.
 However, answering the question of “how to productize a service” isn’t straightforward.
-There are multiple elements at play, and it’s best to show rather than tell–so let’s get started.
+There are multiple elements at play, and it’s best to show rather than tell.

 What does it mean to productize something?
 The general idea is to package your services into products so that they can be:

 easily sold as monthly services or one-time services,

 clients see the immediate value they are getting, and